Spectral-Analysis-UPB/PyZeta/README.rst

 -------------------------------------------------------------------------------

-.. contents:: Contents
+.. contents:: Table of Contents
-  :depth: 1
+  :depth: 2

 -------------------------------------------------------------------------------